Miracle-003/skillswapneu-graduation-project/docs/SRS-DOCUMENT.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) document provides a comprehensive description of the Study Buddy Matching Platform - a peer-to-peer learning system designed to connect university students for collaborative study sessions, knowledge sharing, and academic support.
+This Software Requirements Specification (SRS) document provides a comprehensive description of the skill swap Matching Platform - a peer-to-peer learning system designed to connect university students for collaborative study sessions, knowledge sharing, and academic support.

 ### 1.2 Scope
-The Study Buddy Matching Platform is a full-stack web application that enables students to:
+The skill swap Matching Platform is a full-stack web application that enables students to:
 - Create detailed academic profiles with subjects, skills, and learning preferences
 - Discover compatible study partners through an intelligent matching algorithm
 - Communicate via real-time chat functionality